Rockford,

 Listen to your heart

-ESPN media personality Mike Greenberg was in the news recently for reasons other than sports – he underwent successful cardiac ablation surgery to treat atrial fibrillation also known as Afib, the most common type of heart arrhythmia.
+That's what ESPN media personality Mike Greenberg went through earlier this year when he underwent successful cardiac ablation surgery to treat atrial fibrillation also known as Afib, the most common type of heart arrhythmia.
+September is AFib Awareness Month.

 An arrhythmia is when the heart beats too fast, too slowly, or is out of sync.
 Symptoms include palpitations, low blood pressure, shortness of breath and fatigue.